-Lesotho profile - Timeline - BBC News
+Lesotho profile

 Early elections

-2006 November - Dutch aid worker shot dead at house of Trade Minister Minister Mpho Malie, who is thought to have been the intended target.
-The attack is similar to one which injured Foreign Minister Monyane Moleleki and another which killed MP Bereng Sekhonyana earlier in the year.

-2007 February - Ruling LCD wins early parliamentary elections, taking 61 of 80 constituencies; leader of the opposition ABC challenges the outcome.
+2007 February - Ruling LCD wins early parliamentary elections, taking 61 of 80 constituencies; leader of the opposition All Basotho Convention (ABC) challenges the outcome.

-2007 March - General strike following opposition call for action in protest over allocation of parliamentary seats.

 2007 July - State of emergency declared as Lesotho experiences its most severe drought in 30 years.

-2011 April - Government and opposition announce deal over allocation of parliamentary seats at the 2012 elections, aimed at easing a dispute over the 2007 vote.

-Seven suspected mercenaries charged in connection with 2009 attempt to kill Prime Minister Mosisili.

-2012 May - Thomas Thabane becomes prime minister following elections.
+2012 May - ABC's Thomas Thabane becomes prime minister following elections.

-2012 September - Lesotho facing one of its worst food crises in living memory, according to World Food Programme.

 2014 August - Prime Minister Thabane flees to South Africa, accusing the military of trying to overthrow him.